Guillermo López Langarica: Truthfulness of statements

-In Mexico there is no organization by the name 'CANACA'.
-Some of the closest examples would be the Cámara Nacional de Comercio (CANACO), the Confederación Nacional de Agrupaciones de Comerciantes de Centros de Abastos (CONACCA), and the Cámara Nacional de Autotransportes de Carga (CANACAR).
+Mexico has no organization named CANACA, although Cámara Nacional de Comercio (CANACO), Confederación Nacional de Agrupaciones de Comerciantes de Centros de Abastos (CONACCA), and Cámara Nacional de Autotransportes de Carga (CANACAR) do exist.

-Promotora Mexicana Gaitán (PROMEGA) does exist, it is an enterprise which imports/exports fruits and vegetables, specially strawberries, with offices both in Guadalajara and Mexico City.
-The former is located at 6th Street's 630.
+Promotora Mexicana Gaitán (PROMEGA) does exist.
+It trades in fruits and vegetables, specially strawberries, with offices in Guadalajara and Mexico City.
+The former is located at 630 6th Street.
 The phone number is +52(33)3671-3333.
-Whether López Langarica worked there or not is unknown.
-No one by the name Miguel Ángel Gaytán works at PROMEGA, but there is a Miguel Ángel Gaytán Uribe who served as the vigilancy committee's president at the Unión de Comerciantes del Mercado de Abastos de Guadalajara (UCMA).
+Whether López Langarica worked there is unknown.
+No one by the name Miguel Ángel Gaytán works at PROMEGA, but a Miguel Ángel Gaytán Uribe served as the vigilancy committee's president at the Unión de Comerciantes del Mercado de Abastos de Guadalajara (UCMA).

 Death

-On the night of September 25, 2008, López Langarica was run over in Guadalajara by a Dodge Neon, driven by a heavily intoxicated woman named Silvia Teresa Borbón Valenzuela.
-He was totally sober.
+On the night of September 25, 2008, López Langarica was run over in Guadalajara by a Dodge Neon, driven by an intoxicated Silvia Teresa Borbón Valenzuela.
+He was sober.
 When the police arrived, the woman claimed someone had put the body under her car.
-The fact immediately made it to national news and was featured in Mexico's most prominent news reports and newspapers.
+The scene immediately made it to national news.